BaharaJr/onenight-stand-roller/README.md

 # Dice Roll Game
- > The game was intended to be written in one night from a Udemy JS course by Jonas
+ > The game was intended to be written in one night

 ## GAME RULES: